SeniorShadifer/QuanCryptor-5/README.md

 ### Client GUI
 The graphical web user interface is provided by the "pywebview" library.
 No frameworks are used for the interface.

+### Client-server architecture
+The application has a client-server architecture.
+The servers store accounts, chats, and messages, which are encrypted on the client side.
+Hybrid and symmetric encryption can be used.

+ To connect to the server, you need to have the hash of its certificate.
+The certificate contains information about the algorithms used, the public key (if asymmetric encryption is used), and other data.